emaslvcc/Pentominoes/README.md

 # Tetris

 The present code entails a computer application with a user-friendly interface to play the Tetris-style game using 12 different pentomino-shapes that appear for the player in random order, each with the same probability.
-Furthermore, there are 3 different bots that are able to play the game.
+Furthermore, there are 3 different bots that are able to play the game, and 1 bot that demonstrates the optimal ordering of pentominoes.

 ## Table of Contents
 1. Installation